dudeee/docs/getting_started.md

 node index.js
 ```

- In the next chapter, we will discover pocket, schedule and other tools and in the end, we will develop a some plugins.
+ In the next chapter, we will discover pocket, schedule and other tools and in the end, we will create a plugin for Dude.